 Hair Transplant for Transgenders

-Being transgender means that a person’s gender identity is the opposite of their assigned sex at birth.
+To be transgender means that a person’s gender identity is the opposite of their assigned sex at birth.
 As transgender activist Jazz Jennings describes it, she is a girl trapped in a boy’s body.
 When these sex hormones are blocked, the body does not undergo the changes associated with the gender assigned at birth, which is the ultimate goal for those who are transgender.

-What’s for Transgender Hair Transplant
+Why is Transgender Hair Transplant Performed?